I Give My First Love to You

 I Give My First Love to You (僕の初恋をキミに捧ぐ, Boku no Hatsukoi o Kimi ni Sasagu) is a 2009 Japanese film.
 It was based on a manga of the same name by Kotomi Aoki, and it was released on 24 October 2009 in Japanese cinemas.
 The story revolves around Takuma Kakinouchi, a boy who is told he will die before he is 20, and Mayu Taneda, a girl who is in love with him.

-The film is directed by director Takehiko Shinjo, and stars newcomer actor Masaki Okada and actress Mao Inoue, who played the role of Makino Tsukushi in the television drama and film adaptation of Hana Yori Dango.
+The film is directed by director Takehiko Shinjō, and stars newcomer actor Masaki Okada and actress Mao Inoue, who played the role of Makino Tsukushi in the television drama and film adaptation of Hana Yori Dango.
 The film's theme song was sung by Japanese singer Ken Hirai.

 Plot

 The film began when Mayu and Takuma were children.
 They have been friends since they were eight years old.
 Takuma has heart disease and is treated by a cardiologist who happens to be Mayu's father.
 One day, Takuma and Mayu overhear that Takuma will not live past 20 due to his condition.
 However, their friendship grows, and Takuma becomes Mayu's, first love.
 When they are out playing in the fields, Takuma promises to marry Mayu when they turn 20.

 Time passes, and Mayu and Takuma have grown up and are attending junior high school, but their love for each other remains unchanged.
 However, Takuma, who knows his days are numbered, wants to push away his feelings for Mayu and distance himself from Mayu because he cannot stand to see her cry or hurt her more than he already has.
 He promised himself that after his last day in junior high, he would leave Mayu.
 He decided to attend an elite high school, which Takuma thinks Mayu cannot enter.

 To Takuma's surprise, Mayu went to that school and did well enough in the entrance examination to become the 1st year student body representative.
 She scolded Takuma before the school hall when she should have been making her welcome speech.
 She told Takuma that even if he wanted to abandon her, it would not happen in 100,000 years.
 Therefore, they became known to the school as lovers.

 Mayu then meets Kou, who likes her and asks her to be his girlfriend.
 However, Mayu refuses.
 On the other hand, Takuma meets Teru, another patient with the same heart condition he had met in the past, and Mayu gets jealous when he spends a lot of time visiting her.
 Kou asked Takuma to give Mayu to him, as Takuma should spare Mayu from the pain when Takuma dies.
 Mayu and Takuma broke up briefly because Takuma granted Teru her wish of experiencing a kiss before she died.
 When Takuma visited Teru the next day, he discovered she had died.